 Additionally, there may be concerns about the originality and authenticity of AI-generated art.
 Keep in mind that the algorithms ( given that they’re trained on existing artwork) may produce works that resemble or imitate established artists or inappropriately adopt elements of specific cultures around the globe.

-And so, before you begin selling AI art, allow me to take you through the legalities and ethics surrounding it.
+And so, before you begin selling AI art, allow me to take you through the legalities y ethics surrounding it.

 The Legalities Around AI Art

 Let’s look at some of the legal matters concerning AI art.